NicoPANW/Contrail_Cookbook/docs/index.md

 ### Security Group(s)

 Security Group (aka SG) is an OpenStack concept.
-It is similar to ACL.
 It is on a per port (VMI) basis.
+It is similar to ACL, and the low level Contrail construct is based on ingress @ egress ACL.

 In Contrail, SG are enforced by Contrail vRouter.

 Once a VM is created, if nothing explicit is done for SG, the default SG will be attached to the port.

+_Be careful, once a new tenant is created, the default SG won't allow any traffic._

 Multiple SG can be attached to a port.